ppy/osu-wiki/wiki/Help_Centre/Account_Restrictions/en.md

 - **You cheated.** Using a third-party program, macros, or any form of unfair advantage will result in an immediate restriction.
 - **Other cases.** The accounts team reserves the right to restrict an account for cases that are not covered by the three above.

-If an account has been found to be rightfully restricted, we will request the user to wait some time before sending their appeal.
-The duration of this cooldown varies depending on offences.
+If an account has been found to be rightfully restricted, we will ask that the user waits for some time before sending their appeal.
+This is referred to as a *cooldown*, and its duration varies depending on the offences that have taken place.

 ## What do I do while on cooldown before appealing?